FriendsOfSymfony/FOSFacebookBundle/README.md

         }
     }

 Finally one also needs to add a getFacebookId() and setFBData() method to the User model.
+It also takes care of already registered users.
 The following example also adds "firstname" and "lastname" properties, using the Doctrine ORM:

     <?php